-So, without any further ado, let's start decorating that Christmas tree...
-Welcome to my home, I hope you will enjoy watching me create my Christmas tree.
-I also hope if you have any questions or comments you will add them below at my "Let's Get Acquainted" feature.
+So, without any further ado, let's start decorating that Christmas tree.
+I hope that if you have any questions or comments, you will add them below to my "Let's Get Acquainted" feature.
 I look forward to hearing from you.
-Have A Wonderful Holiday Season.
+Have a wonderful holiday season.

 Let's Get All Our Supplies Together

 Being organized is a must.
-By having all your supplies on hand and organized will make decorating your tree fun and prevent meltdowns!
+Having all your supplies on hand and organized will make decorating your tree fun and prevent meltdowns!